-- Students will be continuously assessed through distance assessment utilising the assessment utilities of Moodle. - At the end of the SLP, the students will be required to complete a comprehensive distance assessment (examination); and - The students will be assessed, by qualified assessors at UJ, either as competent or not competent.
+- Students will be continuously assessed through distance assessment utilising the assessment utilities of Moodle. - At the end of the short learning programme, the students will be required to complete a comprehensive distance assessment (examination); and - The students will be assessed by qualified assessors at UJ as competent or not competent.